Willie169/Android-Non-Root/README.md

 The Offical F-Droid repository is <http://f-droid.org/repo>, which is pre-added in the app by default.

-One of the most popular unofficial F-Droid repository is IzzyOnDroid F-Droid repository: <http://apt.izzysoft.de/fdroid/repo>.
+One of the most popular unofficial F-Droid repository is the [**IzzyOnDroid F-Droid repository**](http://apt.izzysoft.de/fdroid/repo).

 A list of some known F-Droid repositories: